First published in December 2013

 They were an instant sensation, with a simple but effective outline by BBC designer Raymond Cusick and their grating voices modulated by the BBC Radiophonic Workshop.

 Again, however, Radio Times was giving little away.
-This sparse billing for episode two, The Survivors, is probably the first time the word “Dalek” appeared in print.
+The sparse billing for episode two (above), The Survivors, is probably the first time the word “Dalek” appeared in print.

 Radio Times has also unearthed from our photo archive a set of contact sheets from those early Dalek episodes.
 The pictures were taken on the set of The Survivors, during camera rehearsals at the BBC’s Lime Grove Studios.
 The date was Friday 22 November – the day when President Kennedy was assassinated.